 You want the ants out of your living space, but crushing them or spraying them with pesticides seems too cruel.
 Isn’t there a better, more humane way to remove them from your home?
-Yes, there is!
+The answer is: yes, there definitely is!

 Getting Rid of Ants Without Killing Them: Step by Step Guide